Fighting to give Coast people a voice

 What We're Doing

 Okoa Mombasa is fighting to rescind the illegal SGR cargo directive, and to ensure that Coast people can meaningfully participate in other decisions that might affect their livelihoods.
-We’re also demanding that the government release all documents and contracts regarding the SGR, which until now have remained secret.
+We’ve also filed a court case demanding that the government release all documents and contracts regarding the SGR, which until now have remained secret.

 For more about the SGR’s impact on Mombasa, see our factsheet.